 This course introduces students to the foundations of effective management communication.
 It focuses on communicating strategically and persuasively in a professional environment.
 Skills such as advocacy, framing issues clearly and strategically, preparing a team for communicating in a competitive environment, facilitating meetings, and adapting arguments to audiences' needs will be developed.
 Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) and junior level status or the permission of the instructor.
+Prerequisites: Composition and the Spoken Word (ENGL 101) and junior level status or the permission of the instructor.